 FLJ: What are you working on now?
 What’s next for Mitford?

 JK: The sixth full-length Mitford novel In This Mountain and a novella A Common Life will be out next spring.
 Father Tim is back in Mitford.
-He did what retired priests do, went off to serve as an interim somewhere.
+He did what retired priests do, went off to serve as an intern somewhere.
 The book I’m writing now will bring Father Tim one of his greatest challenges like most everyone has in life at one time or another.
 The series will come to an end in 2005.
 Readers write and say, “Dear Mrs. Karon, I’m 87, please write fast.”
 There’ll be seven novels, a novella, a cookbook, a Father Tim quote book and probably a bedside companion.
 I would have to force it, if I went beyond seven full-length novels.
 What I want to do in this series is simply present the life of an ordinary decent human being with all the ups and the downs.
 I celebrate ordinary human beings and that’s why very ordinary human beings like to read my books.

 © 2008 by Faith L. Justice